CarlSargunar/Umbraco-Docker/Article_1.md

 - .NET SDK version 5
     - This will also work with .NET version 6, but you need the SDK

+## Umbraco Version

+This article uses version 9 of Umbraco, which does not currently support SQLite, but this is a feature of Umbraco 10, which will be released during Codegarden 2022.
+I will update this github repo to use Umbraco 10 when it is released.

 ## Structure for this walkthrough

 This is broken into 2 main parts, the first part of which is this article, broken down as follows